kirsten4ester/GranadaTrivia/README.md

 GOLD:
-Implement a "hint" feature -- modal incorporate modals with corresponding pictures and informative excerpt --> Modal pops up for each separate question with a congrats/ not quite also offer short excerpt of information choose to play in english or in spanish ..
+Implement a "hint" feature -- modal
+Incorporate modals with corresponding pictures and informative excerpt --> Modal pops up for each separate question with a congrats/ not quite also offer short excerpt of information.
+OR, after score prints, a "click here" to see the correct answers.
+Choose to play in English or in Spanish ..
-After game, lead to second set of questions on la alhambra
+After game, lead to second set of questions on La Alhambra.

 ## COMPONENTS:
 INTRODUCTION: